 “Right.
 All we did was go window shopping.
 You knew where to find him.”

 “Well, I needed backup.
 Y’all’s the best for being there fer me.”

-“Yeah, but I really miss ya, man,” I gave him a hug which embarrassed him in front of his friends.
-Tina giggled and then threw herself into my arms.
+“Yeah, but I really miss ya, man,” I give him a hug which embarrasses him in front of his friends.
+Tina giggles and then throws herself into my arms.

-Jack and I went back upstairs.
-The parents were all perturbed about whether to get Joey to the hospital.
-Dad was again upset that I knew to put Joey in a cold bath, which quickly revived him.
-I had explaining to do later.
+Jack and I go back upstairs.
+The parents are all perturbed about whether to take Joey to the hospital.
+Dad is again upset that I know to put Joey in a cold bath, which quickly revives him.
+I have explaining to do later.

-Once Joey revived, I sat on his bed.
+Once Joey revives, I sit on his bed.

 “Hey, little bro.
 Saved me again.
 You’s my personal saint?”